eshrinivasan/future-time-zone/README.md

 ### Idea:

-This idea came about while setting up a meeting common to 3 locations in differnt timezones.
+This idea came about while setting up a meeting common to 3 locations in different timezones.
 There needed to have an ability to choose a time of a specific location and see the corresponding time in the other 2 locations to see if its a mutually convenient time to set up a meeting.

 ### Technology decisions: